Professor Kitty te Riele

 Professorial Research Fellow, the Victoria Institute

-Professor Kitty te Riele is Professorial Research Fellow at The Victoria Institute for Education, Diversity & Lifelong Learning at Victoria University.
-Prior to joining The Victoria Institute, Kitty held academic positions at the University of Technology Sydney and The University of Sydney.
+Professor Kitty te Riele is an Honorary Professor at Victoria University.
+She held the position of Professorial Research Fellow at The Victoria Institute for Education, Diversity & Lifelong Learning The Victoria Institute.
+Before joining VU, she held academic positions at the University of Technology Sydney and The University of Sydney.

 Kitty's research projects and publications are focused on ways in which schooling can better engage the most disadvantaged young people in our community.
 For this purpose, her field of research includes both education/youth policy and practice, with a focus on alternative educational programs.
 In particular, Kitty's research, publications and community service contribute to a knowledge base about educational initiatives aimed at empowering marginalised young people to achieve school-based qualifications.
 In relation to this, Kitty is interested in policy for 'youth at risk', especially for raising educational attainment and widening participation.
 A further research interest is in the ethical conduct of research, and especially ethical challenges in youth research.